Abel0606/EH_sem3_2025_Notes/1st assignment/REPORT.md

-2)A file named "ipaddresses.txt" which contains the following IP address: 192.168.0.26 Using this an attacker can do infrastrcuture mapping,internal targeting 3)A file named "wp-config.bak" which is a backup copy of a wordpress file which contains DB name,DB username and password Which an attacker can use to access unauthoruzed content
+2)A file named "ipaddresses.txt" which contains the following IP address: 192.168.0.26 Using this an attacker can do infrastrcuture mapping,internal targeting 3)A file named "wp-config.bak" which is a backup copy of a wordpress file which contains DB name,DB username and password Which an attacker can use to access unauthorized content